 As odd as it may seem Jean de la Hire put the batlike race on the dayside and the apelike race on the nightside.)

-In the end the Nyctalope established peace between the daysiders and nightsiders, prevented Rhea from colliding with the Earth and went on to marry Veronique d’Olbans, the beautiful woman he had shared this adventure with.
+In the end the Nyctalope established peace between the daysiders and nightsiders, and went on to marry Veronique d’Olbans, the beautiful woman he had shared this adventure with.

 THE AMAZON OF MOUNT EVEREST (1925) aka THE MYSTERY OF EVEREST – Wife, shmife, Veronique d’Olbans disappeared between adventures just like James Bond’s girlfriends would do.